Friday, June 24, 2022

 I've had many requests for this guide, so here you go friends.
 Enjoy!
 This guide will be updated annually as well so keep it handy.

-This guide has been updated for 2023 with new activities.
+This guide has been updated for 2024 with new activities, trails, and suggestions.

-Spring is a beautiful time to visit Kimberley for the sunflowers
+Spring is a beautiful time to visit Kimberley for the wild sunflowers

 Destination Introduction to Kimberley, BC